Sub and supercritical stochastic quasi-geostrophic equation: Exponential convergence for

-.10in We shall use [FR08, Theorem 5.4], which is an abstract result to prove the strong Feller property.
-In order to use [FR08, Theorem 5.4], we follow the idea of [FR08, Theorem 5.11] to construct $P_x^{(R)}$.
-We introduce an equation which differs from the original one by a cut-off only, so that with large probability they have the same trajectories on a small random time interval (see (6.3) below).
+We shall use \cite{FR08}, Theorem~5.4, which is an abstract result to prove the strong Feller property.
+In order to use \cite{FR08}, Theorem~5.4, we follow the idea of \cite{FR08}, Theorem~5.11, to construct $P_x^{(R)}$.
+We introduce an equation which differs from the original one by a cut-off only, so that with large probability they have the same trajectories on a small random time interval [see (\ref{eq6.3}) below].
 We consider the equation